-When the ambient temperature rises, the phase change materials absorb heat, therefore with an endothermic change from solid to liquid.
-As the ambient temperature drops again, the PCM will return to the solid state and give off the absorbed heat.
-PCMs can be divided into several subcategories based on their chemical composition: (i) organic compounds (paraffins/ non-paraffins), (ii) inorganic compounds and (iii) inorganic eutectics mixtures.
+When air temperature rises, phase change materials (PCMs) absorb heat, with an endothermic change from solid to liquid.
+As air temperature drops again, the PCMs will return to the solid state and give off the absorbed heat.
+PCMs can be divided into several subcategories based on their chemical composition: (i) organic compounds (paraffins/non-paraffins), (ii) inorganic compounds and (iii) inorganic eutectics mixtures.
 In addition, they could be incorporated into building envelope elements by immersion, micro or macro encapsulation, shape-stabilised PCMs, and form-stable PCM composites.
+This cycle stabilises the indoor temperature, cuts offpeak cooling loads and decreases heating loads, not by affecting the thermal resistance of the building envelope but by influencing the (surface) temperatures.